eoscostarica/gGoods/README.md

 - [License](#license)
 - [Contributing](#contributing)

-[gGoods](https://ggoods.io) is an open-source NFT standard that enables organizations and communities to create their own NFTs to raise funds.
+gGoods is an open-source NFT standard that enables organizations and communities to create their own NFTs to raise funds.
 Creating an NFT is easy and straightforward using our avatar creator.
-The NFTs are then purchased by donors as collectibles that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc.
+The NFTs are then purchased by donors as collectibles that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc. Visit [gGoods.io](https://ggoods.io) and try it out!

 ## Why gGoods?